 The price set by a trader at which their broker can automatically sell their position to lock in profits and avoid big losses.
 A trader may choose to place a stop loss in advance and when the price falls to that mark, the computer sells the shares without any prompts.

-Hard stops are set prices below the current market price, although some traders may also choose trailing stops (automatically adjust stop-loss as the price appreciates).
+Hard stops are set prices below the current market price, although some traders may also choose trailing stops (which automatically adjust the stop-loss as the price appreciates).

 The set price at which an option can be exercised.
 If you buy a call option that allows you to buy an underlying share at S$5, the strike price is S$5.